twolivesleft/Codea4-Docs/docs/source/api/graphics.rst

 .. lua:function:: polyline(x1, y1, x2, y2, ... xn, yn)

-   Draws a continuous 2D line with an arbitrary number of points based on the current style
+   Draws a continuous 2D line with an arbitrary number of points (x1, y1, etc...) based on the current style

    - *Color* with :lua:func:`style.stroke`
    - *Width* with :lua:func:`style.strokeWidth`